 These instructions are sent with the plant gift

-Plant your Wasabi in well-draining soil and water regularly during dry spells to keep it moist – but don’t let it sit in a puddle as this will rot the roots.
-They are quite greedy and so feed regularly with a top dressing of compost or a regular plant food.
+Plant your Wasabi in well-draining soil and water often during dry spells to keep it moist.
+They are quite greedy and so feed regularly too with a top dressing of compost or a regular plant food.